-SSR2-RT weekly meetings are currently scheduled for a duration of 60 minutes.
+SSR2-RT weekly meetings are currently scheduled for a maximum duration of 60 minutes.
+This may be reviewed and modified by the SSR2-RT at a future date.

 It is expected that review team members who miss meetings will listen to the recordings of any meetings missed prior to attending the next meeting.